 A specialist area of his practice is representing healthcare professionals in proceedings for injunctive relief to enforce contractual disciplinary and capability procedures in the High Court (see below under Disciplinary Procedures and in his Professional Discipline Profile).
 He has also acted for medical professionals working privately for high profile sporting bodies.

-Jonathan undertakes advisory work and accepts instructions under the Bar’s Public Access scheme from both employees and employers.
+Jonathan undertakes advisory work, drafting work and accepts instructions under the Bar’s Public Access scheme from both employees and employers.

 - he will fight cases with real force;